 It’d be great if you could take surveys to your heart’s content and earn an unlimited amount of cash.
 Unfortunately, though, that’s not how Google Opinion Rewards works.

 Once you’ve downloaded the app and set up your account, you’ll receive a notification whenever a survey is available for you to complete.
 Once you’ve gotten a notification from the app, you’ll have 24 hours to complete the survey.
-If you wait longer than 24 hours, the survey will no longer be available, and you won’t be able to earn any cash.
+If you wait more than 24 hours, the survey will no longer be available, and you won’t be able to earn any cash.

 There’s no way to request additional surveys beyond what Google makes available to you via this notification function.
-So, while you may be able to earn a little extra cash from Google Opinion Rewards, it’s not likely that you’ll be able to quit your full-time job to become a professional survey taker.
+So, while you may be able to earn a little extra money from Google Opinion Rewards, it’s not likely that you’ll be able to quit your full-time job to become a professional survey taker.

 Does your balance ever expire?